bnlove/bnlove.github.io/_posts/2019-01-14-intro-to-level1-functions.md

 Ok, the "2D" piece looks a little out of place, but otherwise, can you see the transformation?
 If so, congratulations!
 You're reading and comprehending bricklayer code!

 Bricklayer code can place bricks in a two-dimensional (2D) grid like we've been working on in the Vitruvia exercises, but it can also place bricks in a three-dimensional space (typically what one has in mind when building with LEGO).
 Dr. Winter reserved the word "put" for programming 3D objects and uses "put2D" to specify two-dimensional objects.

+To review, the general form of the Bricklayer command to place a brick having a given *size* and *color* at a specific *location* is the following.
+{% include image.html img="vitruvia/put2D.png"  alt="Level 1 put2D function" %}